 The book hits the shelves on August 25 but Ten Speed Press won’t let me have any other copies before then!
 However, I convinced them to allow me to post the following PDF files for you to have a sneak peek at the insides of the book:

-Master shapes and hand-drawings: To help cooks make handsome dumplings, I offer about a dozen set of instructions for master shapes.
+Master shape drawings – To help cooks make handsome dumplings, I offer about a dozen set of instructions for master shapes.
 Each master shape comprises detailed written instructions and old-fashioned line-drawings (dumpling fillings are not very photogenic).
 All drawings were rendered from photos that I took of myself making the dumplings.
 The PDF here shows the Closed Satchel and a dumpling shaped according to the instructions, Nepalese Fresh Cheese and Vegetable Momo with a Spicy Roasted Tomato Sauce.

-Har gow shrimp dumpling recipe (1st page): Most cooks think of Cantonese dim sum as representing Asian dumplings so I made sure to include perennial favorites such as translucent shrimp har gow dumplings.
+Har gow partial recipe – Most cooks think of Cantonese dim sum as representing Asian dumplings so I made sure to include perennial favorites such as translucent shrimp har gow dumplings.
 Guess what?
 They freeze well too.

-Spicy potato samosa recipe (1st page): The world of Asian dumplings is vast and so is my definition of Asia, which includes East, Southeast and South Asia.
+Samosa partial recipe – The world of Asian dumplings is vast and so is my definition of Asia, which includes East, Southeast and South Asia.
 Indian, Tibetan, Nepalese and Mongolian recipes are part of the cookbook, just as those of Thailand, Malaysia, Indonesia, Vietnam, Korea, Japan, and China.
-Don't forget that India is chock full of amazing dumplings like samosas, pictured with Tamarind Date Chutney and Fresh Mint Chutney.
+Don’t forget that India is chock full of amazing dumplings like samosas, pictured with Tamarind Date Chutney and Fresh Mint Chutney.

 No author works alone.
 Asian Dumplings benefited from an amazing team at Ten Speed Press, including editor Clancy Drake and designer Betsy Stromberg.
 As for the fabulous photographs, they’re the work of photographer Penny De Los Santos, food stylist Karen Shinto, and prop stylist Natalie Hoelen; if you’re interested I’ve posted an inside glimpse of the cookbook photo shoot.
 Additionally, thirteen (13) dutiful recipe testers made sure that the recipes work and taste good!